mdovhopo/google-spanner-migrations-runner/README.md

 [![Deploy](https://github.com/mdovhopo/google-spanner-migrations-runner/workflows/build/badge.svg)](https://github.com/mdovhopo/google-spanner-migrations-runner/workflows/build/badge.svg)

-## What it is?
+## What is this?

-Toll will take care of automatic schema managing in your Spanner database (both Google-managed and emulator).
+This tool will take care of automatic schema managing in your Spanner database (both Google-managed and emulator).
 This is basically an engine for running migrations.
 The burden of writing & testing migrations (sql scripts) is on you.
 This engine does not generate schema from your code.